 background

-Regular season hours start March 28: Thursday, Friday, Saturday 11am-4pm and Sunday 1pm-4pm.
+Regular season hours: Thursday, Friday, Saturday 11am-4pm and Sunday 1pm-4pm.

 No reservations necessary.

-Arrive sufficiently before closing to allow yourself to time to enjoy the exhibits!
+Arrive sufficiently before closing to allow time to enjoy the exhibits!

 Admission-